-The vintage car had apparently suffered accident damage to its left rear side a long time earlier.
-The left side panel was compressed in the accident, but when repairs were carried out at that time, it had not been adequately reshaped.
+The vintage car had apparently suffered accident damage to its rear left side a long time earlier.
+The rear left side panel had been indented in the accident, but when repairs were carried out at that time, it had not been adequately reshaped.
 To compensate for the fact that the vehicle was 1.5 cm shorter on the left-hand side than on the right, a layer of tin was simply applied as a quick fix.
 That was not unusual in those days, because this solution was much simpler and cheaper than a meticulous professional repair.

-Our work in the SCHAD Oldtimer Manufaktur now necessarily involved correcting the makeshift repairs that had been carried out back then.
-We removed the old tin, and extended the whole left rear wing of the car through laborious and time-consuming panel beating.
+Our work at the Vintage Car Restoration Workshop now necessarily involved correcting the makeshift repairs that had been carried out back then.
+We removed the old tin, and extended the whole rear left wing of the car through laborious and time-consuming panel beating.
 It took a day and a half until the left-hand side of the 190 SL had been restored to its original dimensions.
 We then had to make final adjustments to ensure the accurate fit of the boot lid and all of the mounted parts.

 Only then did we complete the repair for which the owner had originally brought the car to us.
 And thanks to the professional rework of the previous repair, the Mercedes 190 SL had even increased in value.